PhenoApps/Field-Book/docs/source/datagrid.rst

    :align: center
    :alt: Datagrid view

-   The Datagrid tool, showing a grid of entries, traits, and colleced values.
+   The Datagrid tool, showing a grid of entries, traits, and collected values.

 Settings
 --------